ashikurrahaman48/Mango-Vpn-/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request 💡
-about: Suggest an idea for this project
+about: Suggest a new feature for Mango VPN
-title: ''
+title: '[FEATURE] '
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---